-9. Yountville has demonstrated its ability to provide an adequate level and range of public services within its sphere of influence, including wastewater collection, treatment, and disposal services to the SOI study area.
+9. Yountville has demonstrated its ability to provide an adequate level and range of public services within its sphere of influence, including wastewater collection, treatment, and disposal services to the sphere of influence study area.
 The Town has developed policies, service plans, and programs to provide adequate and effective municipal services for the area.
-These public services were comprehensively evaluated by LAFCO as part the municipal service review update provided in Chapters 1-6 of this document.
+These public services were comprehensively evaluated by LAFCO as part the municipal service review.